Understand that food addiction is a disease

 Learn more about the problem

-There’s also information about how emotional challenges can affect your eating habits, including stress management tips as well as therapy sessions for overcoming depression or anxiety disorders.
-Learning about the physiology behind food addiction will give you a better understanding of why certain foods trigger an uncontrollable urge in some people—and it could help prevent relapse in those who have already overcome their addictions by showing them what they’re up against when they’re tempted by certain foods again.
+Learning about the physiology behind food addiction will give you a better understanding of why certain foods trigger an uncontrollable urge—and it could help prevent relapse in those who have already overcome their addictions.

 Ask for help from friends and family

-- If you’re feeling overwhelmed by your own lack of willpower and are worried you won’t be able to fight off the temptation, ask friends and family for help.
+- If you’re feeling overwhelmed and are worried you won’t be able to fight off the temptation, ask friends and family for help.
 They can be a great source of support and encouragement.

 - Ask them to keep an eye on you while they’re around.
-They might not know any more about food addiction than anybody else, but they can still provide emotional support as well as act as an extra set of eyes to watch over what foods you eat.
+They can provide emotional support as well as act as an extra set of eyes to watch over what foods you eat.

-- Even if someone doesn’t have much experience with this topic, it’s important that they know how important it is for them not just for themselves but also for their loved ones who may be struggling with weight gain issues due to food addiction.
+- It’s important that they know how important it is not just for themselves but also for their loved ones who may be struggling with weight gain issues due to food addiction.

 Pick a source of support to focus on